sherlockmoriarity/Road_Type_classifier/README.md

 👉Classifies road images into four categories: snowy, icy, pothole, and wet roads.

-👉Utilizes TensorFlow with `tf.keras' for model training and evaluation.
+👉Utilizes TensorFlow and Keras sequential api for model training and evaluation.

 👉Implements a CNN architecture for robust image classification of road conditions.